PneumonoIsNotAvailable/Umbrellas/README.md

 The main purpose of Umbrellas is to protect any hydro/heliophobic players in the [Origins Mod](https://modrinth.com/project/3BeIrqZR), but Origins isn't a required dependency, and the mod has been coded to block all sky/rain checks from any mod for maximum compatibility.

+The mod has a lot of customization options for umbrellas, as well as two new mobility-based enchantments.

 ### Features

 Umbrellas shield you from any sky or rain-related effects, for example zombies burning in the daylight, or players playing as Enderians with the Origins mod.